 - It is a feeling caused by the discrepancy between what happens and your expectations.

-- It rises when you don’t get what you want.
+- This is a negative feeling that rises when you don’t get what you want.

 - It is a feeling evoked by fear, jealousy and frustration.